dk808/Raptoreum_SmartNode/README.md

 ## Installation
 Create a sudo user and run this under that sudo user.
 Script will exit if logged in as root.
 Script will ask for BLS PrivKey(operatorSecret) that you get from the protx quick_setup/bls generate command.
 So have it ready.
+Please check [Wiki](https://github.com/dk808/Raptoreum_SmartNode/wiki) for a detailed guide.
 ```bash
 bash <(curl -s https://raw.githubusercontent.com/dk808/Raptoreum_Smartnode/main/install.sh)
 ```